EkLine scheduled documentation agents

 | Weekly | Select the day and time | Every Monday at 9:00 AM |

-| Monthly | Select the day of month and time | 1st of every month at 9:00 AM |
+| Monthly | Select the day of the month (1–28) and time | First of every month at 9:00 AM |

 Manage your agents